Tower in Japan with Mt. Fuji in the background

 The State Department has Japan at a level-one status, the status reserved for the safest countries on earth.

-The city rankings from Numbeo have Japan as the eight safest country, Tokyo as the world’s 25th-safest city out of 334 and Osaka as its 89th-safest city.
+Numbeo has Japan as the ninth safest country, Tokyo as the world’s 28th-safest city out of 334 and Osaka as its 93rd-safest city.

-The multivariate Global Peace Index puts Japan ninth out of 163 countries, noting its effective security forces and its population’s general disposition towards safety.
+The multivariate Global Peace Index puts Japan 17th out of 163 countries, noting its effective security forces and its population’s general disposition towards safety.

 The Global Finance ratings of safest countries have Japan 22nd out of 134, right between Ireland and Israel.